ibmruntimes/zoslib/README.md

 By default CMake will configure your build as a Debug build.
 You can configure your build as a Release build with the `-DCMAKE_BUILD_TYPE=Release` option.

-Also by default, CMake will configure your build to create a static library `libzoslib.a`.
-To create a shared library, pass to CMake the option `-DBUILD_SHARED_LIBS=ON`.

 CMake will detect your development environment, perform a series of tests, and generate the files required for building ZOSLIB.